-Scabies is a common and very itchy skin rash caused by a tiny mite called Sarcoptes scabiei.
-It can affect people of any age but is most common in the young and the elderly.
+Scabies is an extremely common and very itchy skin rash caused by a tiny mite (insect) called Sarcoptes scabiei.
+There are records of scabies affecting humans since ancient times (at least 494 BCE).

 Keep up to date with the latest research about scabies and all things skin related with our newsletter.

 The mites that cause scabies are tiny parasites (an organism – a parasite that lives on or inside another organism – the host) which are smaller than a pinhead.
 They are usually spread by direct skin-to-skin contact with someone who already has scabies and sometimes, but rarely, from shared clothing, towels or bedding.
 People affected by scabies have an average of about a dozen adult mites on/in their skin; a few may carry many more.
 Anyone can get scabies as it is very easily spread between people.
 It is not caused by being dirty or unhygienic.

 Rarely, a variant of scabies known as ‘crusted scabies’ (previously called Norwegian scabies) can occur in people who have a poor immune system or who are elderly and ill due to other conditions.
 There are thousands of scabies mites on the skin in this variant and it is therefore highly contagious.

 Scabies in animals is called ‘mange’.
 It is caused by a different type of mite and therefore cannot live on/in humans.